sassoftware/sas-container-recipes/docs/wiki/Multiple-Containers.md

-# THIS CONTENT HAS BEEN MIGRATED
-# Please use the project's GitHub wiki: https://github.com/sassoftware/sas-container-recipes/wiki

----

 ### How do I push Docker images to my AWS repository?

 If building multiple containers, ansible-container does not support pushing to a AWS based registry.
 One will need to do a `docker tag` and `docker push` for each image built.
 To get the list of images run the following from the root of the project: